 You might have a smaller nil rate band on your death if you make gifts during your lifetime that aren’t covered by your tax-free gift allowances and you die within seven years of making the gifts.
 The value of these gifts will reduce or eliminate your nil rate band, meaning less of your estate will be passed on tax-free.
-Read this article to find out more about the rules.

 To use the residence nil rate band you must pass your property on to direct descendants such as children (including foster, adopted or step-children) or grandchildren, but not nieces or nephews.
 Importantly you cannot use a discretionary trust to pass on the home, but some other types of trust do qualify.
 Discretionary trusts feature in many people’s Wills, so you should review yours if you want to make use of this additional nil rate band.